Dr Sebastian Relitz

 Local Project Coordinator

 Liana is a Corridors alumna.
-She has a background in communication and public relations, and extensive experience in youth work and fundraising.
-Liana is interested in peacebuilding, human rights, and non-formal and inclusive education.
+She has a background in strong background in communications, project coordination, grant acquisition and fundraising, and youth development.
+She is passionate about youth empowerment and public participation, peacebuilding, and non-formal and inclusive education.

 Felip Daza Sierra